sun-umn/Self-Validation/index.md

 ## Early stopping via self-validation

 Recent works have shown the surprising effectiveness of deep generative models in solving numerous image reconstruction (IR) tasks, ***without the need for any training set***.
-We call these models, such as deep image prior and deep decoder, collectively as ***single-instance deep generative priors*** (SIDGPs).
+We call these models, such as [deep image prior (DIP)](https://ieeexplore.ieee.org/abstract/document/8579082) and [deep decoder (DD)](https://openreview.net/forum?id=rylV-2C9KQ), collectively as ***single-instance deep generative priors*** (SIDGPs).
 However, often the successes hinge on appropriate early stopping (see [Figure 1](http://)), which by far has largely been handled in an ad hoc manner or even by visual inspection.

 <div align="center">
 <figure><img src="figures/dip_dd_comb-01.png" width="800"></figure>